 - fail the skills test (for MSF courses only)

 decide to quit (we won’t hold it against you, but sorry… no refunds)

 The class fee you pay is good for one attempt at passing the course.
 Sorry, but if for any of the above reasons you do not make it successfully through the ENTIRE class there are no do-overs, unless you pay again.
 Also, you are not guaranteed to pass any course.
 If you don’t like our policies we encourage you to go to another school.

 be able to balance a bicycle… knowing how to ride is even better!

 supply and wear required Riding Gear

-- ✍ complete, print, and sign the Course Waiver before class
+- ✍ complete, print, and sign the appropriate Course Waiver before class

-for BRC and BRC2 classes, possess a valid driver’s license or photo I.D. for class entry.
+for all classes, possess a valid driver’s license or photo I.D. for class entry.

-- review any other requirements specific to the course you are taking: BRC, BRC2 (these will also be included as part of your confirmation email).
+- review any other requirements specific to the course you are taking: BRC, BRC2, or ART (these will also be included as part of your confirmation email).